November 7th, 2020 | Amanda Williams, MacArthur Memorial

 MacArthur also spent time with everyone.
 It didn’t matter who it was: male or female, athlete or observer, fan or jaded sportswriter, royal or commoner, American or foreign – MacArthur was a sensation with all.
 Most clearly expected a boring, two-dimensional martinet.
 Instead, they all found him to be an articulate, well read, friendly, and cultured.
 His enthusiasm for the games endeared him to many.

 According to biographer D. Clayton James, “he lived the glories and disappointments of the outcomes as intensely as any of the athletes.”
-During the 10,000 meter race, caught up in the excitement of the race, MacArthur leap out of the dignitaries’ box and ran all the way to the ribbon to be there when the victorious athlete crossed the finish line.
-When the U.S. rowing team was competing, MacArthur had his chauffer drive parallel to the river as they raced along – cheering the team along and experiencing the thrill of the competition with them.
+During the 10,000 meter race, caught up in the excitement of the race, MacArthur leaped out of the dignitaries’ box and ran all the way to the ribbon to be there when the victorious athlete crossed the finish line.
+When the U.S. rowing team was competing, MacArthur had his chauffeur drive parallel to the river as they raced along – cheering the team along and experiencing the thrill of the competition with them.

 When some US athletes did not initially do as well as expected – MacArthur called a team meeting.
 He later wrote: